gusztavvargadr/packer/README.md

 $ .\ci.ps1 build virtualbox-vagrant
 ```

 Unlike in the previous `w16s` sample, for this configuration the first `virtualbox-ovf` build will start from the native output of `w16s` instead of starting with the OS installation.
-Chanining builds like this has other limitations, so you can use this approach to build boxes with any number of components very effectively.
+Chanining builds like this has no limitations, so you can use this approach to build boxes with any number of components very effectively.

 For now, for Hyper-V you can simply start from scratch: